 Average Car Insurance Costs by Age

 The ValuePenguin team collected quotes from a collection of major insurers in Singapore to see how age affects the cost of car insurance.
-The following rates assume 2 years' driving experience and a No Claims Discount (NCD) of 0% for consistency, and as such do not take into account the significant discounts you would receive for more years of driving experience and a higher NCD.
-For example, for those who have clean driving records, their NCD could save them up to 50% on their car insurance premiums.
+The following rates assume 5 years' driving experience and a No Claims Discount (NCD) of 0% for consistency, and as such do not take into account the significant discounts you would receive for more years of driving experience and a higher NCD.
+For example, for those who have clean driving records, their NCD could save them more than 50% on their car insurance premiums.

 Young and Inexperienced Driver Excess for Drivers in their 20's

 What does this mean?
 If your insurance policy has a standard excess of S$600, and a Young and/or Inexperienced Driver Excess of S$2,500, you'll have to pay S$3,100 out of your own pocket every time you have an accident before you receive any benefits from your insurer.
-If you're in your 20s, we highly advise you to read the fine print closely to see what you'll be obligated to pay before committing to a plan.
+If you're in your 20's, we highly advise you to read the fine print closely to see what you'll be obligated to pay before committing to a plan.
 It may be worth paying a slightly higher premium if the plan comes with a significantly lower Young and/or Inexperienced Driver Excess, or if you can avoid paying it at all.
 To learn more about which insurers offer the best deals to young drivers, you can read our guide to the best car insurance plans in Singapore.

 While car insurance premiums decrease substantially for both male and female drivers in their 30's and 40's, we found that insurance premiums generally begin to rise again once drivers enter their 50's.
 This is because many insurers consider drivers to grow more accident-prone as they age.
-We found that drivers in their 50s faced an average rate of S$1,876, an increase of 7% from those in their 40s.
+We found that drivers in their 50's faced an average rate of S$1,800, an increase of 15% from those in their 40s.

-Although some insurers in Singapore continue to increase premiums as drivers age into their 60s, this is not at all the case* for others.
-While some of the companies charged higher rates for men in their 60s than men in their 50s (FWD, DirectAsia, HL Assurance aka Hong Leong, and Aviva), others actually charged lower rates for men in their 60s than men in their 50s (eTIQa, AXA).
-Though several companies did charge women in their 60s at a higher rate than women in their 50s, eTIQa, AXA and Aviva also offered a cheaper rate to women in their 60s than they did to women in their 50's, while NTUC Income kept premiums the same.
+Although some insurers in Singapore continue to increase premiums as drivers age into their 60s, this is not the case* for others.
+While many of the companies studied charged higher rates for men in their 60's than men in their 50's (FWD, DirectAsia, HL Assurance, Budget Direct, AXA Sompo and Aviva), Etiqa actually charged lower rates for men in their 60's than men in their 50's.
+Though several companies did charge women in their 60's at a higher rate than women in their 50's, Aviva, Etiqa and HL Assurance offered a cheaper rate to women in their 60's than they did to women in their 50's, while NTUC Income kept premiums the same.
 We strongly advise elderly customers of car insurance to pay close attention to this as they consider which plan to buy.

 Average Cost of Car Insurance by Gender

 We found that male drivers always pay more for their car insurance premiums than female drivers.
-Drivers in their 20's had the biggest difference of costs between genders, with men paying about S$393 more than women for their car insurance policies.
-The difference in cost declined to a less significant level for older drivers, especially for drivers in their 40's where the difference was only about S$45.
+Drivers in their 20's had the biggest difference of costs between genders, with men paying an average of 10% more than women for their car insurance policies.
+The difference in cost declined to a less significant level for older drivers, generally not exceeding S$100.

 Men have to pay higher premiums than women do across all age groups because insurance companies consider them to be far more accident-prone and therefore a greater risk.
 In fact, Aviva's claims data for 2015 show that men are 1.4 times more likely to get into an accident as women.